 - Poster: €4.99 standard

-- Total shipping on a 3-item cart: €14.77
+- Total shipping on a 3-item cross-category cart: €14.77

-That's €14.77 in shipping on what might be a €60 cart.
 Your storefront shipping calculator in Shopify, Etsy, or WooCommerce needs to handle the multi-parcel logic correctly.
 If it sums to "one flat €4.79 shipping" at checkout, you're quietly eating the difference on every multi-category order.

 The single biggest lever here is to bundle within categories.
-Three shirts in one cart = €4.79 + 2× €1.45 = €7.69 total.
-Three different product types = €14.77.
-The same revenue, almost half the shipping cost, just from product mix.
+Three shirts in one cart ship together with a lower total shipping cost than three different product types at €4.79+ each.
+The same revenue, meaningfully lower shipping cost, just from product mix.

 Setting buyer expectations across Europe

-European buyers expect Amazon-style precision.
+European buyers expect precision.
 Vague "5–20 business day" estimates kill conversion and trigger pre-shipment refund requests, especially in DACH (Germany, Austria, Switzerland) where buyers are highly tracking-aware.

 What works on the product page and checkout: